Research Spotlight: Prescribing of Benzodiazepines in a Homeless Veteran Population

 The Behavioral Medicine Program (BMED) is very involved in training the next generation of behavioral medicine researchers through both predoctoral and postdoctoral training opportunities.

-The Internship in Clinical Psychology includes the following rotations:
+The Internship in Clinical Psychology includes approximately one day of protected research time, and the following core clinical rotations:

 The BMED Program provides additional training in clinical and research methods by offering postdoctoral fellowships.
 Since 2004, BMED has trained numerous postdoctoral fellows, many of whom stay on to become full-time faculty at Mass General/Harvard Medical School.
 Other fellows have taken tenure-track positions in academic psychology departments.